tbogdala/sentient_core/README.md

 ### General Features

+- [x] export chatlog as a dataset for finetuning. currently only exports input-output format JSONL (ctrl-o in character log select)
 - [x] vector embedding support for sentence similarity testing against the chatlog (only cuda accelleration for now)
 - [ ] spellchecker integration
 - [ ] import/export plaintext logs